Srisabarikkumar/Job-Portal-frontend/README.md

 ![alt text](src/assets/randomMail.png)

-2. On successful registeration, the email will be delivered according to the user role, and it can be seen on the temp mail website:
+2. On successful registeration, the email notification will be delivered according to the user role, and it can be seen on the temp mail website:

 ![alt text](src/assets/mailOutput.png)

 ![alt text](src/assets/mailcanOutput.png)

-3. Likewise candidate will get a mail on applying to a job:
+3. Candidate will receive a email notification confirming the job application:

 ![alt text](src/assets/mailList.png)

 ![alt text](src/assets/jobEmail.png)

-4. All the users with candidate role will get a email whenever a new job is posted
+4. All the users with candidate role will get a email notification whenever a new job is posted

 ![alt text](src/assets/newJob.png)